Skip to content

 Server configuration

-• Create pvt/pub keys in server
+• Create pvt/pub keys in server:

 # tee writes the stdin in a file and also outputs it